tlongers/doccydoc/sphinx/source/units.rst

 **Guidance on use**

-Along with the fields ``Area of Operations: Founding date?``, ``Area of Operations: Date last cited`` and ``Area of Operations: Open-ended?`` the field ``Area of Operations: Date first cited`` provides data on the time period for which can specify a unit's Area of operations.
+Along with the fields ``Area of Operations: Founding date?``, ``Area of Operations: Date last cited`` and ``Unit: Site, Last Cited Date is Open-Ended`` the field ``Area of Operations: Date first cited`` provides data on the time period for which can specify a unit's Area of operations.

 The ``Area of Operations: Date first cited`` field contains a date that is either: